 HDD has been utilised for crossing length of over 1km utilising one rig; however, the advent of drill and intersect method has led to the successful execution of crossing length longer than 2km.

-Drill and Intersect method entails drilling the pilot hole from each side of the proposed drill path and intersecting the two pilot holes.
+Drill and Intersect method entail drilling the pilot hole from each side of the proposed drill path and intersecting the two pilot holes.
 This method requires high drilling precision to ensure that the pilot hole intersects at the designed point.

 3 TERMS USED IN HORIZONTAL DIRECTIONAL DRILLING